ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/index - Copy.md

 ### __This website is under development.
 If you happen to see this website before the quarter starts do NOT assume what you see is accurate.__

+# TODO: FAQs

 # Basic Data Structures and Object-Oriented Design

 <a href="https://www.linkedin.com/in/skrauselevy/">Sophia Krause-Levy</a> (Instructor)

 This course focuses on two main topics: The basics of organizing data for efficient computation, and the design of programs that use collections, classes, and interfaces.

 Each week, we will explore topics in these areas interactively during lectures.
 You will read beyond what we explore in lecture, complete programming assignments to hone your coding and program design skills, and take exams that test your understanding of what you've learned.
 After, you'll be better at designing and understanding programs and the structure of data they work over.

 Basics: <a href="#b:lec">Lecture</a>, <a href="#b:disc">Discussion</a>,
 <a href="#programming">Programming Assignments</a>, and <a